Haroenv/lingxz.github.io/_posts/2017-03-21-drifter-writing-interactive-fiction-with-ink.md

     - ink
     - tech
     - interactive fiction
+excerpt: First attempt at writing a text adventure using Inkle's open source scripting language.
+Play it <a href="https://theconfused.me/drifter">here</a>.
 ---
 **tldr**: I recently wrote a text adventure game called [Drifter](http://theconfused.me/drifter).
 Go and play it!
 Source code is [here](https://github.com/lingxz/drifter) and feedback and bug reports are welcome!